byteface/sharpshooter/README.md

 To read info about a file or folder, without creating any, use a colon ':'

-You can the format the tree with an f-string to get the result which produces similir output as 'ls -al' on nix systems i.e.
+You can then format the tree with an f-string to get the result which produces similir output as 'ls -al' on nix systems i.e.

 ```
 test = tree('''